liampc/100-days-of-code/log.md

 ## Day 25: Nov 5, 2020

 Watched a tutorial on vue, was able to start and incorporate using api in a very simple way.
 Also finished doing the models for my attendance project, althought I'm not very sure if it the final models.
 I was also able to display these models in APIs using django rest.
 Still figuring out how to make a dynamic table and save the data to django.

+## Day 26: Nov 6, 2020

+Finally was able to deploy a django app to heroku, I followed a tutorial on youtube and was able to understand more or less what is going on and what is needed to be done to deploy an app.
+Also tried using vue, I was able to display some components but I still got confused dealing with props and using it in a component within a component.
+Also